 - Sunburst Falls: Sunburst Falls is within an easy day trip from Asheville but is closest to Waynesville in Haywood County.
 This roadside waterfall is beautiful throughout the year, especially in the fall.

 - Waterfalls Park: Located in Newland, Waterfalls Park is an awesome double cascade falls you can mostly see from the road, or the bridge that sits in front of it.

 Map of Waterfalls in Western NC List (Waterfall Hikes)

-For the waterfall hikes, we’ve included hike distances, either from the trailhead or total distance if part of a loop.
+For the waterfall hikes, we’ve included the hiking trails’ distance, either from the trailhead or the total distance if part of a loop.